Nicolas Cage: Reception

 According to The Guardian film critic Luke Buckmaster, "any casual observer can see that Cage is entertaining, charismatic and wildly flamboyant."
 Attributing it partly to the "well-cultured" background of Cage's family, Buckmaster said the actor "is clearly attracted to grotesque characters and is celebrated for his wild and unhinged approach to them.
 He has the presence of a leading man, and the eccentricities of a character actor."
 Actor Ethan Hawke stated in 2013 that Cage is "the only actor since Marlon Brando that's actually done anything new with the art", crediting him for taking film audiences "away from an obsession with naturalism into a kind of presentation style of acting that I imagine was popular with the old troubadours."
+In 2018, Italian cartoonist Zerocalcare dedicated a comic strip to Nicolas Cage, describing him as one of the incarnation of the outcasts of 1990s films.

 Film director David Lynch described him as "the jazz musician of American acting."
 Many critics have accused Cage of overacting.
-Others, including Cage himself, have described his intentionally extreme performances as "mega-acting."
+Others, including Cage himself, have described his intentionally extreme performances as "mega-acting".
 After the actor's series of mainstream-marketed thriller films during the late 1990s, Sean Penn told The New York Times in 1999 that Cage was "no longer an actor" but "more like a performer."
 Despite this, in his speech after winning the Oscar for his performance in Mystic River, Penn described Cage's performance in Matchstick Men as one of the best of 2003.